mikeb26/boylstonchessclub-tdbot/README.md

                          specified).
 To share with the channel set
                          broadcast: true (false by default).

+  /td crosstable eventid: <eventId> [section: <sectionName>] [broadcast: <true|false>]
+                         Display crosstables for a completed tournament.
+To show only a single section also specify the section name.
+To share with the channel set broadcast: true (false by default).

   /td entries eventid: <eventId> [broadcast: <true|false>]
                          Display current entries for a tournament,
                          grouped by section.
 To share with the channel set